Table of contents

 $ su - git

-Add the content of ".ssh/id_rsa.pub" to the deploy keys at GitHub
+Add the content of "~/.ssh/id_rsa.helloworld.pub" as deploy key at GitHub

-You can add the public SSH key to the repository at GitHub in the settings of each repository.
-In this case I use the "hanez/helloworld" repository.
+Now you need to add the public SSH-key to the repository at GitHub in the settings of the mirror repository.
+In this case I go to the "helloworld" repository and select "Settings" and then "Deploy keys" to add the key.

 Change directory to bare repository